 In South Eastern Ontario, history is hands-on.
 Immerse yourself in heritage experiences that will transport you to times past and see you firing cannons, serving high tea, dipping into an inkwell and even dressing up as a villager or soldier.
 The past comes to life here – be a part of it!

 Heritage experiences await at Upper Canada Village.
 A window to the past, this entire community in the Cornwall and SDG Counties region is set in the 1860s and is something to marvel over.
 Learn from costumed interpreters and see how life was lived iin Canada more than 150 years ago at one of the largest living-history sites in Canada.

 Kingston’s tours go down in history as being informative and intriguing at the same time.
 From the residence of Canada’s first prime minister at Bellevue House National Historic Site to the awe-inspiring Kingston Pen tours, to the legendary Fort Henry, Kingston is aged to perfection – and ready to showcase its past.

-Discover the lavish Glanmore National Historic Site in Belleville in the Bay of Quinte region, built in the 1882 for a wealthy banker.
+Discover the lavish Glanmore National Historic Site in Belleville in the Bay of Quinte region, built-in 1882 for a wealthy banker.
 Take a tour to see grand furnishings, hand-painted ceilings, and ornate woodwork and learn about this prominent family and this enduring example of unique architecture.

 Witness the 200-year-old millstones grind locally-grown heritage wheat into flour at The Old Stone Mill National Historic Site in Delta.
 A free tour here reveals milling technology and 1800s industrial heritage dating back to 1810 with interpretive displays, a working waterwheel and much more.

 Fort Wellington National Historic Site provides an interactive glimpse into military life in the mid-1800s when the Royal Canadian Rifle Regiment (RCRR) was stationed along the St. Lawrence River.
 Fire a cannon, dress up as a soldier and learn about the families that lived here, too!